Former Research Group “Algorithms and Complexity” of the Heinz Nixdorf Institute

 2007–2010

-mit W. Dangelmaier und M. Fischer
+with W. Dangelmaier and M. Fischer

 2007–2010

-mit M. Fischer
+with M. Fischer

 AEOLUS: Algorithmic Principles for Building Efficient Overlay Computers